Cartoon Class for Teachers, Librarians, and School Librarian Teachers and Staff

 Unit 3-Take the simple techniques you have learned and make them more complex this week.
 You will get more inspiration for classroom lessons and library programs while learning graffitti techniques to teach your tweens and teens.
 Anime, word toons, and name toons will also be covered.
 Learn how to incorporate animals into your cartoons repetoire.

 Unit 4-Create individual compositions and comic strips this week.
 Even more resources for creating programs and lesson plans using the story and artistic aspects of comics.
 Resources for online create your own comic will be presented.

 Valerie Colston is an author/artist/art instructor.
-She graduated from the University of California, San Diego and San Diego State University and has been teaching art for many years.
-Her work was recently exhibited at the Orange County Center for Contemporary Art in Santa Ana, California.
+She graduated from the University of California, San Diego and San Diego State University and has been teaching art for many years at the university level.
+Her work has been exhibited at the Orange County Center for Contemporary Art in Santa Ana, California.
 She is the author of 200 Project to Strengthen Your Art Skills (Barrons Educational Series 2008,) and Teen Go Green!
 Tips, Techniques, Tools, and Themes for YA Programming (Libraries Unlimited 2012.)
+Most recently

 Cartoon Class for Librarians and School Library Teachers.